celery/celery/docs/getting-started/next-steps.rst

 is the task id.

-The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, which can be used to keep track of the tasks execution state.
+The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, that can be used to keep track of the tasks execution state.
 But for this you need to enable a :ref:`result backend <task-result-backends>` so that the state can be stored somewhere.